hgwhittle/Swift-Example/README.md

 Swift-Example
 =============

-Demonstrates a simple social feed using Swift
+Demonstrates a simple social feed app using Swift.